sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-type-error.md

-# Enforce a `TypeError` after a type checking if-statement
+# Enforce throwing `TypeError` in type checking conditions

 This rule enforces you to throw a `TypeError` after a type checking if-statement, instead of a generic `Error`.